 Community Remembrance Day Service

-Regretfully, there will be no Remembrance Service at the cairn in Montgomery Park on November 11, 2020 due to COVID-19.
-Pandemic rules restrict the size of crowds, even those gathered outdoors.
-There is no way that volunteers can ensure that restrictions are met.
-Flags and wreaths will be placed at the cairn on November 11, so Montgomery Place residents can pay their respects individually or in family groups.
+Regretfully, there was no Remembrance Service at the cairn in Montgomery Park on November 11, 2020 due to COVID-19.
+Pandemic rules restricted the size of crowds, even those gathered outdoors.
+There was no way that volunteers could’ve ensured that restrictions would’ve been met.
+Flags and wreaths were placed at the cairn on November 11, so Montgomery Place residents could pay their respects individually or in family groups.

 Jim Earle and Leslee Newman prepared a modified service that was videotaped thanks to Rev. Bill Unger, and produced by Katie Rosen.